kjhoneycutt/CS345Assignment1/QUIZ.md

 	which helps with version control, and also allows you to change different parts of the code and test it.
-This means you do not have to keep track of different versions manualy, and you can easily save parts of your code at different times, and then combine it when it's ready.
+This means you do not have to keep track of different versions manualy, and you can easily save parts of your code at different times, and then combine some or all of those parts when it's ready.
 2. Explain how git enables tracking code.

 3. Explain how git enables sharing code.